José Torres (educator): Interim CEO of Chicago Public Schools

 Two days after retiring, Torres was offered an opportunity to serve as the interim CEO of Chicago Public Schools.
-He accepted, and it was announced July 12, 2021 that Mayor of Chicago Lori Lightfoot had chosen him to, pending the approval of the Chicago Board of Education, be the school district's interim CEO once Janice K. Jackson retired from the position.
+He accepted, and it was announced July 12, 2021 that Mayor of Chicago Lori Lightfoot had (in consultation with Miguel del Valle, the president of the Chicago Board of Education) chosen him to, pending the approval of the Chicago Board of Education, be the school district's interim CEO once Janice K. Jackson retired from the position.
 It was stated that he was not a contender to fill the role permanently.
-Chicago Public Schools is Illinois' largest school district, and the third-largest in the United States.

-He assumed office on July 1, 2021.
+Torres assumed office on July 1, 2021.

 Torres had made it clear upon his appointment that reopening the schools for in-person instruction was a top priority of his.
 Some parents and educators expressed concern with how close to the planned reopening of schools he waited before unveiling Chicago Public Schools' planned COVID-19 safety protocols, however, Torres stated that they had held off on releasing their plans so as to not move "too far ahead" of their negotiations with the Chicago Teachers Union regarding safety precautions.
 In late August, Torres expressed his belief that Chicago Public Schools was "very close" to having an agreement with the Chicago Teachers Union on this matter.

 Torres expressed that he was dedicated to improving what he regarded to be a "broken" relationship between Chicago Public Schools and the Chicago Teachers Union.

-On September 15, 2021, Mayor Lightfoot announced that Pedro Martinez would be succeeding Torres, being appointed as the permanent CEO.
-Martinez took office September 29, ending Martinez's tenure as acting superintendent.
+On September 15, 2021, Mayor Lightfoot announced that Pedro Martinez would be succeeding Torres, being appointed the permanent CEO.
+Martinez took office September 29, ending Torres's tenure as acting superintendent.

-Personal life
+Personal life and death

 Torres' wife, Isabel Torres, is a teacher and instructional coach.

+Torres died on May 2, 2025, at the age of 65.
+He was survived by his wife and three children.